- Dragonfly was started in 2005 by Charlie Southall when he was just 24

 It’s an all-too-familiar situation faced by thousands of young school- and university-leavers.
 Whilst he did enjoy his degree, Charlie nods enthusiastically when we talk about the Evening Standard’s recent campaign to persuade businesses to offer apprenticeships to school-leavers as an alternative to higher education.
 “I do feel apprenticeships can be much more effective than ‘traditional education’.
 The latter is beneficial in certain areas, but in others, it’s a joke.
 In creative industries it’s particularly difficult, because creatives tend not to be academic and yet to achieve the degree, people tell you is essential.
 You must write a dissertation or written reports on work which you have produced.
 It doesn’t quite work for a creative individual.”

-Frustrated and bored back at the family home, Charlie tells me, “I just had to go somewhere… and Brighton seemed like a fun option.”
+Frustrated and bored back at the family home, Charlie tells me, “I just had to go somewhere… and Brighton seemed like a good option.”
 Yet with no job to go to and no Brightonian connections, Charlie simply arrived and signed on.
 Wasn’t this even more depressing?
 He shakes his head, “I’m quite good at getting into things, and it wasn’t long before I discovered the Prince’s Trust and went through the process of applying for a loan to start my own video production company.”

 He wasn’t wrong.
 In its first year, Dragonfly won contracts with the likes of Virgin, The NHS and Pepsico.
 Charlie had two priorities: firstly, to pay back his loan to the Prince’s Trust, which he managed, without missing a payment.
 Secondly, “I wanted to quickly save up for a deposit and put it down on a flat.
 After spending my childhood between properties or in council accommodation, I desperately wanted my own home.”
 And in 2007, he did.
 It took just two years.